 Like Qube, YNAB‘s program sets you up with a budget that gives every dollar a job.
 However, YNAB also has added features such as reports, goal setting, debt payoff and more.

 At $99 per year, YNAB is a bit cheaper than Qube and offers more benefits.
-However, if having a simple digital envelope system is your goal then Qube gets the job done.

 Learn More: YNAB Review: Is This Budget App Worth It?